pineoc/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 ![uitextbutton](res/uitextbutton.png)

 As button, it has to support touch event.
 Then call `loadTextures` method to load image.
 Notice the third parameter is the display image when button is unenabled.
-Let's focus on the fouth parameter, checking out following method's prototype:
+Let's focus on the fourth parameter, checking out following method's prototype:

 `void loadTextures(const char* normal,const char* selected,const char* disabled,TextureResType texType = UI_TEX_TYPE_LOCAL);`